Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Start a new scope that will be executed only if the previous if or else-if conditions returned false and the current expression returns true.
-Else-if scope can be started only after an if or else-if statement.
-Each else-if statement scope must be closed with an "end_if", "else_if" or "else" instruction.
+    Start a new scope that will be executed only if the previous if or else_if conditions evaluate to false state and the current expression is evaluated to true.
+Else_if scope can be started only after an if or else_if statement.
+Each else_if statement scope must be closed with an "end", "else_if" or "else" instruction.

 **Parameters**

 - expression - a list of values, variables and logical operators arranged in Reverse Polish Notation.
-Available built-in variables: fullscreen, second_passed, fps, is_directory, used_os, screen_w, screen_h, key_pressed, key_pressing, key_released, any_key_pressed, any_key_pressing, any_key_released, mouse, mouse_moved, mouse_pressed, mouse_pressing, mouse_released, literal, camera, layer, ancestor, object, display_resized, vector_s, mouse_x, mouse_y, display_w, display_h, number_of_processes, number_of_cameras, number_of_layers, number_of_objects, booting, process, context, text, editable_text, super_text, super_editable_text, image, movement, collision, particles, event, scrollbar, primitives, variable, exists.
+Available built-in variables: fullscreen, second_passed, fps, is_directory, used_os, screen_w, screen_h, key_pressed, key_pressing, key_released, any_key_pressed, any_key_pressing, any_key_released, mouse_x, mouse_y, mouse_moved, mouse_pressed, mouse_pressing, mouse_released, val, display_resized, display_w, display_h, number_of_processes, number_of_cameras, number_of_layers, number_of_objects, booting, exists, var, vec, Process, context, Mouse, Camera, Layer, Object, ObjectBase, TextField, EditableText, Image, Movement, Collision, Particles, Event, Scrollbar, Primitive.

 ## else